damiangohrh123/recc/README.md

 | Det | PP-OCRv6 tiny det | INT8, 480×480 | ImageNet norm baked in; raw BGR in |
 | Rec | PP-OCRv6 tiny rec | FP16, 320×48 | `[0,1]` normalisation |

 Detection runs a single full-image pass at the detector's native 480x480 input.
 Alarm detection converts the frame to HSV, masks for red, and filters by area, aspect ratio, and screen position; if a banner is found, it reuses the OCR text already collected for that region instead of running a second pass.
-Detection has no preprocessing step (no binarization, no upscaling); the model performs best on unprocessed input.
+Preprocessing (binarization, upscaling) was tested for detection and dropped: it made results worse, so detection runs on unprocessed input.

 ## System Architecture